riodelphino/preview.vifm/README.md

 ## Known Issues

-- [ ] Everytime re-generates previews in `DirEnter`
 - [ ] 'clear' not works in `vifm on nvim on tmux`.
 It causes overlaping images.
 - [ ] If `notify.nvim` is shown, the preview position x,y are disturbed.
-- [ ] Even if an image is replaced/updated with a new one, the preview still shows the old image.
 - [ ] The images are shown disturbed & overlapped in `tmux + nvim + vifm(with plugin)`, Because of not working `clear` command.